crdrisko/drychem/common-utilities/README.md

 ```

 The `libs` directory contains information about the specific library, such as the documentation, example code samples, and unit tests.
 The `include/common-utils` directory is where the header files for the library are stored.
 Note that the `libraryName.hpp` file serves as the public API of the library and should be `#include`'d in a user's project.
 The files in the `libraryName` directory contain the internal implementation details and are subject to change without notice.

-## C++ Applications

-The applications associated with the Common-Utilities project provide "real-world" examples that utilize a number of the libraries in the project.
-Currently, the `passphrase` example takes a list of words and randomly generates a passphrase based on the number of words requested.
-By simulating the dice rolls, you can quickly generate passphrases for a strong and easy-to-remember password.

 ## Bash Scripts